DevMountain/DevMtn-Node-Introduction/README.md

 In this step will go over how to use query parameters on a request to update already existing properties on the `user` object.

 Let's start by visualizing what happens when we send query parameters to our server.
-In our index.js, let's respond with req.query in our `put` method.
+In our index.js, let's respond with `req.query` in our `/user-query` callback function.
 Remember we respond using the `.send` method on `res`.
 ```js
 // http://localhost:3000/user-query
 app.put('/user-query', (req, res) => {
   res.send(req.query);
 });
 ```
-Now when we do a PUT request on /user-query our response will be what `req.query` is.
+Now when we do a PUT request on `/user-query` our response will be what `req.query` is.
 Query parameters are constructed in the requesting URL.
 For example: `http://localhost:3000/user-query?username=bob`.
 The `?` is the special character that defines where our parameters begin.
 This example is sending a parameter of `username` that is equal to `bob`.
 Let's see what this will return for us.
 <p align="center">
 <img src="https://github.com/devlemire/DevMtn-Node-Introduction/blob/solution/readme/3g-2.gif" width="800">
 </p>